-- 4.1 A petition may be rejected should the Democratic Services Manager consider that it:- - contains intemperate, inflammatory, abusive or provocative language; - is defamatory, frivolous, vexatious, discriminatory or otherwise offensive, or contains false statements; - is too similar to another petition submitted within the last six months; - discloses confidential or exempt information, including information protected by a court order or government department; - discloses material which is otherwise commercially sensitive: - contains names of individual citizens as the target of the petition, or provides information where they may be easily identified, e.g. officers or public bodies; - contains advertising statements; - refers to an issue which is currently the subject of a formal Council complaint, Local Ombudsman complaint or any legal proceedings; - relates to the Council's Planning or Licensing functions as there are separate statutory processes in place for dealing with these matters; - does not relate to an issue upon which the Council has powers or duties or on which it has shared delivery responsibilities; or - has been the subject of debate by Full Council within the last six months.
+- 4.1 A petition may be rejected should the Service Lead: Democratic & Electoral Services consider that the petition:- - contains intemperate, inflammatory, abusive or provocative language; - is defamatory, frivolous, vexatious, discriminatory or otherwise offensive, or contains false statements; - is too similar to another petition submitted within the last six months: - discloses confidential or exempt information, including information protected by a court order or government department; - discloses material which is otherwise commercially sensitive; - contains names of individual citizens as the target of the petition, or provides information where they may be easily identified, e.g. officers or public bodies; - contains advertising statements; - refers to an issue which is currently the subject of a formal Council complaint, Local Government Ombudsman complaint or any legal proceedings; - relates to the Council's Planning or Licensing functions as there are separate statutory processes in place for dealing with these matters; - does not relate to an issue upon which the Council has powers or duties or on which it has shared delivery responsibilities; or - has already been the subject of debate by Full Council within the last six months.